View Full Version : Gravity inside the Earth

 Gravity and pressure are two separate things, but they are somewhat indirectly related.

 Gravity is due to the mass below you.
-Any mass further away from the center of Earth than you will be cancelled out.
+Any mass further away from the center of Earth than you will be canceled out.
 The only way you could experience any outward gravity is if left side of your body was only gravitationally affected by the mass on the left side of your body and the right side of your body was only affected by the mass on the right side.
 It doesn't work that way.
 Each and every molecule in your body would be affected by a balanced gravitational field, so your body wouldn't feel any outward gravity.

 Pressure is due to the weight of anything above you.
 In the sea, you feel the weight of all the water above you trying to replace your personal space with water.
 If you had a tunnel to the center of the Earth, it wouldn't be the weight of rocks above you that would increase the pressure - it would be the weight of the air above you.
 Air's not very dense, so the pressure increase wouldn't be as extreme as diving underwater.
 Of course, eventually you'd hit molten rock hot enough to melt your tunnel and then you would suddenly feel the pressure of all the matter above you trying to replace your personal space with molten rock.
 In other words, pressure depends on what's above you and wouldn't necessarily match the decrease in gravity.

-Although the idea of getting to the center of earth to safely test in a one atmosphere environment can only be done in a thought experiment.
+Although the idea of getting to the center of Earth to safely test in a one atmosphere environment can only be done in a thought experiment.
 We can confirm the direction of these changes for real in a deep submersible like “The Challenger” that reached depth of 11 Km in Mariana Trench.
 I’m sure it measure greatly increasing pressure outside, and would measure the weight of a mass inside becoming lighter at depth.

 But a good question would be is it lighter because of LESS gravity?